Devin Kenny: Music

 Kenny has created music under the alias Devin KKenny, “a play on the fact that an unfamous name often can be misspelled”, Lil Resin, Chainz Problematic, and Wieder Care, among others.

 His music projects typically are self-released concept albums, and are shown online (such as on the now-defunct Newhive platform) or in art spaces like NYC's The High Line, and appear on independent radio such as WFMU and KCHUNG, TV stations like KCET, DIY venues, and other music and entertainment spaces.

 Kenny's Studio Workout series rap mixtapes project accompanied a long-running Tumblr blog with the same name.
 His Studio/WRKOUT was an exploration of the tropes of hypermasculinity in rap through Lacanian terms and diagrams, and an unauthorized collaboration with Chuck Inglish production.
 Some of Kenny's Studio Workout series was showcased in Julia Stoschek Collection Düsseldorf.
 Alone We Play explored intersections between internet culture and street life in U.S. cities.
 The music video for this project was directed by Jarrod Turner and released through MOCATV.

 Los Giros De la Siguiente (under the dkyk alias) draws parallels between being a subject of an oppressive state power and being in an abusive relationship.
 This project was sonically exploring connections between cumbias rebajadas and chopped and screwed hip-hop and was highly influenced by Kenny's time in Houston, Texas.
 Aspects of this work were shown in CAMH Houston; Santiago, Chile (as part of the Crónicas de estar y desaparecer Exhibition organized by Maricruz Alarcón and Margarita Sánchez); Stavanger, Norway as part of L E A N, curated by Legacy Russell, Associate Curator, Exhibitions; The Studio Museum in Harlem; Shanghai, China (as part of the More More More exhibition); Berlin (sheet music was featured as part of the Strange Attractors exhibition in the Berlin Biennale 2018 curated by Nomaduma Masilela); and Long Island City, Queens, NY as part of the Rootkits Rootwork exhibition.
 Devin Kenny's fictional collaboration with Drag Lomax, which grew from research into Black erasure in folk music and early instances of counterculture in New York's West Village, has manifested in music video work shown on NYC's High Line as part of the Musical Brain Organized by Melanie Kress, High Line Art Associate Curator.

 In 2021 Kenny made his first official release with New York-based avant-garde label PTP (also known as Purple Tape Pedigree).

 Devin Kenny has performed music for the influential GHE20G0TH1K party, and has collaborations with Chino Amobi a.k.a.
 Diamond Blackhearted Boy, avant-garde turntablist Maria Chavez, and musician/digital artist Albert Vyle Johnson.
 He also has created artworks centered on music such as 2Maintain for the Storefront for Art And Architecture, which centered on the use of the term ‘maintain’ in 1990s hip hop in relation to the nationwide rebellions against anti-blackness and the Black Lives Matter movement in 2020.

+Film

+In 2024, Kenny created the short film Sharp Rotation, a film essay which hinges on the many meanings of "cipher".